-Subscription licenses for Trimble Access apps are locked to the controller until you sign out.
+By default, subscription licenses for Trimble Access apps are locked to the controller until you sign out.
 To use these subscription licenses on a different controller, you must sign out to release the subscription on the current controller.
+To change this setting, see Options for releasing your subscription, page 28 below.